digital-natives/microsoft-translator-vscode-ext/README.md

 ### Selection

 Select the text that you want to translate.
-Click right and execute `Translate to secondary language` command.
+Click right and execute `Microsoft Translator: Translate` command.
 > Tip: Use the shortcut `Ctrl+Shift+t` to translate the selected text.

+Two other context options are available:

+* `Microsoft Translator: Translate to primary language`
+* `Microsoft Translator: Translate to secondary language`

 ## Language code table

 [Supported Languages](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/languages)